 Invite your former self from that time in your life to have a discussion about the situation that occurred.
 Let yourself know that you are not here to judge but to understand the situation and come to some kind of closure.
-Be nice and no negative self-talk.
+Be nice and have no negative self-talk.

 Start a conversation

-Have a conversation with your former self asking simple questions.
+Have a conversation with your former self by asking simple questions.
 No judgment so negative self-talk.
 Be patient and kind to yourself.
 They did not know the things you know now.
 Take your time do not rush anything.

 Questions to ask each event